dwatring/Java-Checkers/README.md

 # Java Checkers
-This Java desktop program simulates a game of checkers.
-If you're interested, the wiki here on github explains each method and class variable.
+This Java desktop application simulates a game of checkers using Swing.

 This is a culmination of my java programming experience up to this point.